3 ways to hide photos and files on your phone

 Once something is hidden, it’ll vanish from your Photos feed—the main way into your photos and videos.
 It won’t appear in the Years, Months, and Days views, either, or in search results.
 If someone goes snooping, though, they can still find these files by tapping Albums and Hidden, so they’re not exactly locked away for good.
 To unhide a photo or video, find it in the Hidden album, then tap Share and Unhide.

 Google Photos for Android and iOS, meanwhile, has an archive feature you can use to hide photos and videos from some of the screens inside the app.
 Use it, and your archived content won’t show up in the main photo feed, which is the screen most people would typically flick through if they opened up the app.
-It also won’t appear in the Photos tab, the default view, or the “For you” tab.

-On an individual photo or video page, tap the Menu button (three dots, top right) then Move to archive or Delete from device.
+From the Photos tab, open an individual photo or video page, tap the Menu button (three dots, top right) then Move to archive or Delete from device.
 To hide a batch of photos and videos at once, long press on the first one until it’s checked, then tap on the other items you want to archive.
 Next, tap the Menu button and choose Move to archive.
 Use the same process, but select Delete from device to bulk-delete.

-These tricks won’t stop someone who is determined to look at every single photo and video on your phone, and knows where to find them, but they are a good first line of defense against someone casually browsing through your snaps and finding something you don’t want them to see.
+These tricks won’t stop someone who is determined to look at every single photo and video on your phone—and knows where to find them—but they are a good first line of defense against someone casually browsing through your snaps and finding something you don’t want them to see.